 If you're experiencing certain eye concerns, including red eyes, pink eye, itchy eyes, flashes, floating spots, or double vision, contact us today to receive a diagnosis and effective treatment plan.

 Make a tele-optometry appointment before going to the emergency room or urgent care clinic to avoid the wait and any potential exposure to COVID-19.
-Contact us at Dr. Bock Low Vision at Fresno, Pismo Beach, and Southern California to schedule your in-home eye evaluation today!
+Contact us at Dr. Bock Low Vision at Fresno, Bakersfield, and Pismo Beach, California to schedule your in-home eye evaluation today!